 Many customers select the stomach as one of their preferred focus areas when booking a treatment.
-A stomach massage offers the perfect soothing end to any relaxation therapy but can also deliver important benefits to your digestive health.
-Find out how an abdominal massage could help clear both your mind and gut of unwanted debris.
-It's not only cats that love a belly rub!
+A tummy massage offers the perfect soothing end to any relaxation therapy but can also deliver important benefits to your digestive health.
+In fact abdominal massage for constipation could help clear your gut of unwanted debris and soothe your mind.
+Read on to find out how.

 The techniques applied for stomach massage are quite simple.
 With a bit of practice you can even do it on yourself at home.